Things to Do at Home on a Rainy Day

 Smartphones have played a big role in this by making games more affordable (since they’re often free) and more accessible.
 Having a tiny computer that you carry around with you means you can chill out of the sofa, listen to the rain bouncing off the windows, and enjoy your favourite mobile game without having to fight with others over the TV or have a laptop burning your legs.

 If you haven’t played games on your smartphone before, you’ll be surprised at the sheer number of options available.
 You’ll find number and statistics-based games like blackjack and sudoku, word games like ScrabbleGO, and RPG games like Stardew Valley, as well as shooting, racing, and every other genre available for both iOS and Android.
+There are also a number of online slot machine games that offer free spins to keep you entertained for hours.

 There are few activities more relaxing than reading a book.
 You can immerse yourself in a completely different world created entirely by your own imagination as you read each page.
 It’s a really nice feeling to spend an afternoon reading with a warm drink while the outside world gets drenched.